Nordic Passport Union: Removal of passport checks at the internal Nordic borders

 The agreement between Denmark, Finland, Norway and Sweden to remove passport control at the internal Nordic borders, was signed on 12 July 1957 in Copenhagen and came into force on 1 May 1958.

 This agreement removed all passport checks at the internal Nordic borders, and required the Nordic countries to uphold passport control at the external borders.
 Aliens with residence permits are allowed to stay up to three months in other Nordic countries, except for seeking employment or conducting business.

 Aliens who are denied entry into one Nordic country should also be denied entry into the other Nordic countries.
 The Nordic countries are also obliged to readmit aliens that should have been denied entry at the first point of entry.

 Temporary changes to border controls from 2015

 In November 2015, Sweden and Norway introduced temporary border controls, and requirements for all international airlines and ferries to check identity documents, due to the European migrant crisis.
 From 4 January 2016, Sweden required bus and train carriers to perform identity checks on the Danish side of the Denmark–Sweden border, while still retaining the border controls on the Swedish side.
 These controls were heavily criticised for violating the rules laid out in title III of the Schengen acquis prohibiting such carrier responsibility within the Schengen area, and were subsequently abolished by the Swedish government on 4 May 2017 to avoid potential formal sanctions.
 At the border, a traveller will need to be able to present a passport (and appropriate Schengen visa if required), an EU/EEA national ID card, or a Nordic driver's licence.
-Other identity cards recognised in the Nordic countries, like ID cards issued by banks or by the Swedish Tax Agency are not accepted.

-The European Commission has been notified regularly of the ongoing temporary border controls at internal borders at every extension of the duration.
-During the COVID-19 pandemic, temporary border controls were in place in Norway, Denmark, Finland and Sweden.

-As of November 2024 temporary border controls (intra-Nordic) are still in place in Norway, Denmark and Sweden.
-The focus is on arrival into Sweden and Norway from Denmark.